niftyforge/contracts/README.md

 Full or Slim depending on your needs and use:

--  Slim will be more series / pfp-like minting in a consecutive order
+-  Slim will be more series / pfp-like minting in a consecutive order (only one minter)
--  Full will give lots of flexibility while still being easy to use)
+-  Full will give lots of flexibility while still being easy to use it in a simple way

 # hardhat-deploy